atuinsh/atuin/docs/docs/config/config.md

 The max time (in seconds) we wait for a connection to become established with a remote sync server.
 Any longer than this and the request will fail.

+## enter_accept
+Default: false

+Only supported on Bash.

+When set to true, Atuin will default to immediately executing a command rather than the user having to press enter twice.
+Pressing tab will return to the shell and give the user a chance to edit.

+This technically defaults to true for new users, but false for existing.
+We have set `enter_accept = true` in the default config file.
+This is likely to change to be the default for everyone in a later release.